jhucsf/fall2023/assign/assign04.md

 on the same data size.

 ### Hints and tips

-Before coding the parallel fork/join implementation, you should implement and fully test a *sequential* implementation of merge sort.
-It's a waste of time to try to debug the parallel version of the algorithm if there are bugs in the sequential implementation of the algorithm, such as function that merges sorted arrays.
-(Ask us how we know 😄...)

 Ensure that only the topmost process (i.e. the first process executed) ever attempts to open the file, map memory, and carry out cleanup.
 Attempting `munmap()` the file multiple